-These highlights do not include all the information needed to use $SINUVA^{\circledast}$ safely and effectively.
+These highlights do not include all the information needed to use ${\rm SINUVA}^{\circledast}$ safely and effectively.
 See full prescribing information for SINUVA.

-SINUVA (mometasone furoate) sinus implant Initial U.S. Approval: 1987
+SINUVA (mometasone furoate) sinus implant Initial U.S. Approval: 1987 furoate and a sterile Delivery System.
+(3)

----- INDICATIONS AND USAGE-----
+-----DOSAGE AND ADMINISTRATION ------